Sajades/Easy_sudoku-solver/README.md

 In this project I used flattened sudoku grid and created 81 features.
 Then randomly removed 1 value for each puzzle and put them in target column 'y'.
 The goal is to trian the model to find the correct answer of the missing value.

+This is a simple model, the only important concept to train this model is to use masking technique to tell the model which values are missing and which values must masked.
+Because the missing values are scattered among the dataset.